hallh/elasticsearch-primary-balancer/README.md

 ### Who should use this?

-If you're using upserts with ES, there's a disproportional load on the primary shard compared to the replica shards.
+If you're using upserts with ES, there's a disproportional load on the primary shards compared to the replica shards.
 See [this thread](https://discuss.elastic.co/t/how-to-rebalance-primary-shards-on-elastic-cluster/176060/2) for more.
 If all your primaries are hosted on a few nodes, you'll experience reduced indexing capacity and possibly write rejections.
 Additionally, if you're using custom routing, individual shards may also be disproportionally large and require more CPU to process causing further imbalance.

 This tool will only address the issue with primary shards being bunched up on a few nodes, though it could be extended to take the shard sizes into account as well.